 1) The MBA 57 credit hour degree program including:

 45 Business Administration Credits, made up of:

 Roughly 30 credit hours of MBA core (no credit is awarded for Business Administration core courses successfully waived; credit must be earned with Business electives);

 Roughly 15 elective hours in Business Administration (12 of the 15 must be approved by IOE);

 MBA Communication Requirement.

-2) 18 hours of graduate level IOE courses, including at least eight credit hours in courses numbered 500 or above.
-Directed study courses and seminar classes may not be counted toward the IOE 500-level or above requirement.
+2) 18 hours of graduate level IOE courses, including at least eight credit hours in courses numbered 500 or above (at least 12 of which must be in courses numbered 500 or above).